ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

-# Approximate Nearest Neighbor Search Indexes [experimental]
+# Approximate Nearest Neighbor Search with Vector Similarity Indexes [experimental]

 Nearest neighborhood search is the problem of finding the M closest vectors to a given vector in an N-dimensional vector space.
 The most straightforward approach to solve this problem is an exhaustive (brute-force) search which computes the distance between the reference